JohnLCaron/rlauxe/docs/Developer.md

 ![rlauxe Audit UML](images/auditUML.svg)

-you could say theres two kinds of Contests, Regular and Irv you could say theres two kinds of Audits, Polling and Clca if a Clca has pools, then its a OneAudit with ClcaAssorterOneAudit
+you could say theres two kinds of Contests, Regular (with votes) and Irv (with VoteConsolidator's) you could say theres two kinds of Audits, Polling and Clca if a Clca has pools, then its a OneAudit with OneAuditClcaAssorter's

 | audit   | contest | assorters                               |
 |---------|---------|-----------------------------------------|